 Note: The origins for most phrases and sayings cannot be said with a certainty.
 What's provided are theories that may be plausible to how a phrase originated, but not necessarily so.

 In addition, quotes that contain a particular phrase may be taken from old newspapers, poems, or books that were written centuries ago, but this by no means confirms that the phrase originates from said newspapers, poems, or books.
 In all likelihood, if an expression is being used in a newspaper, it's probably already a well known saying and is from an older time.

-* Ashley gave me a book to read, saying it was her favorite book of all time, but after reading parts of it this morning, I would have to say it's not all it's cracked up to be.
+* A friend of mine named Ashley recommended me a movie, saying it was one of her favorites.
+I was excited to see it, but after watching the movie, I would have to say that it's not all it's cracked up to be.